Rhumb Lines (Loxodromes)

 Rhumb Lines on Map Projections

 A rhumb line on a Mercator projection is a straight line.
-In the example below, there are 2 rhumb lines extending from New York to Madrid and London.
+In the example below, two rhumb lines extend from New York to Madrid and London.

 This is the reason why the Mercator projection is a popular map for sailors and pilots.
 Because the Mercator projection preserves angles and shapes (which makes the projection conformal), navigators can follow a single compass bearing resulting in a straight line.